 Looking to entice customers to view a property on your books?
 This stylish real estate flyer template has a versatile design which can be easily adapted to your own content, photos, and branding.
 Suitable for beginners to InDesign, this tutorial will take you through the steps of creating the flyer from scratch and setting up the design ready for printing.

-Check out our recommended Real Estate flyer templates if you're looking for flyer complete templates.
+Check out our recommended real estate flyer templates and our list of the most stylish flyer templates out there if you're looking for flyer complete templates.

 Ready to sell that house?
 Awesome, let’s get started...